 Our sales have been historically denominated in U.S. dollars.
 An increase in the value of the U.S. dollar relative to the currencies of the countries in which our end customers operate could impair the ability of our end customers to cost-effectively integrate our SoCs into their devices which may materially affect the demand for our solutions and cause these end customers to reduce their orders, which would adversely affect our revenue and business.
 We may experience foreign exchange gains or losses due to the volatility of other currencies compared to the U.S. dollar.
 A significant portion of our solutions are sold to customers located outside the United States, primarily in Asia.
 Sales to customers in Asia accounted for approximately 79%, 79% and 86% of our total revenue in fiscal years 2024, 2023 and 2022, respectively.
-Certain prior year amounts of revenue by geographic region have been adjusted to reflect the appropriate bill-to location for the related revenue.
-These adjustments did not impact the total revenues in any of the years presented.
+For the three months ended April 30, 2024, sales to customers in Asia accounted for approximately 85% of our total revenue.
 Because most of our end customers or their ODM manufacturers are located in Asia, we anticipate that a majority of our future revenue will continue to come from sales to that region.
 Although a large percentage of our sales are made to customers in Asia, we believe that a significant number of the products designed by these customers and incorporating our SoCs are then sold to consumers globally.
 In addition, if in the future we sell products or purchase inventory in currencies other than the U.S. dollar, our exposure to foreign currency risk could become more significant.